 The University of Vienna has an online bibliography of resources:

-My translator colleague Ann C. Sherwin specializes in historical documents and genealogy.
-She has compiled a useful glossary of German terms and their English equivalents or explanations on her website.
+My translator colleague Ann C. Sherwin, who specializes in historical documents and genealogy, has compiled a useful glossary of German terms and their English equivalents or explanations.

 A useful list of terms used in seventeenth and eighteenth century English documents is available on the Dorset Online Parish Clerk project hosted by the genealogy site Rootsweb.